hotaru555/seminar-slides/slide.md

 - Explore different ways of parallel programs replay machanism. (modify priority, hook and add delay, ...)

+---

+# XueYing

+## Have done

+- Sync and review

+## Next Week's Plan

+- Find what I can do for the projects and do some useful work.

+---

 # Introduction to Linux Syscall